Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Transient responses to stressor

 \subsection{Short- and long-term consequences of protein designability}

 LP structures $S$ differ in how much they are designable, {\em i.e.} in how many sequences $\vb{A}$ have high folding probabilities, say, $p_{nat}(S|\vb{A})>0.99$.
 Designability has been studied in the literature \cite{li1996emergence,england2003structural}, and it is known that $S_C$ is more designable than $S_A$ \cite{jacquin2016benchmarking}.
-In practice, to assess the designability of a given structure, we can either evaluate the entropy $\sigma$ of the Potts model inferred on the MSA (\cref{eq:e_potts}) \cite{barton2016entropy} or compute the mean identity (MId) of the MSA, defined as the average number of sites carrying consensus amino acids divided by the length of the sequence.
+In practice, to assess the designability of a given structure, we can either evaluate the entropy $\sigma$ of the Potts model inferred on the MSA (\cref{eq:e_potts}) \cite{barton2016entropy} or compute the mean identity (MId) of the MSA.
+To do so, we compute the consensus sequence (made of the most frequent amino acids, site after site), and define MId as the average number of sites carrying consensus amino acids.
 We note that the entropy of the (single-sequence) Potts model is bounded from above by $27 \log 20 \simeq 80.9$, corresponding to a totally unconstrained LP where each amino acid is randomly chosen.

 The designability of these structures, and how they are affected by the introduction of the binding interaction constraint may help understand the evolutionary trajectories discussed above.
 We hereafter consider three different classes of binding constraints: \begin{itemize} \item introducing mutations only on $S_A$, keeping fixed $S_C$ (labelled \textit{evolve A}), \item introducing mutations only on $S_C$, keeping fixed $S_A$ (labelled \textit{evolve C}), \item introducing mutations on both $S_A$ and $S_C$ (labelled \textit{evolve AC}). \end{itemize} We report the time dependence of $P_{nat}$ and $P_{int}$ for these three protocols for the same values of $\bnat, \bint$ in \cref{fig:different_protocols};.
 Protocol \textit{evolve AC} is the most advantageous one, as it produces better configurations in terms of $P_{nat}$ and $P_{int}$.
-Allowing both sequences to mutate gives rise to a larger number of possibilities to satisfy the constraints; this statement is also confirmed by estimation of the entropy $\sigma ^{fixed} (S_C)\simeq 38.16$ computed on the MSA of {\it evolve C} protocol, \mycomment{( Emanuele: what is this sequence, give it somewhere in caption of figure for instance)} and the conditional entropy $\sigma^{cond} (S_C) = \sigma (S_A, S_C) - \sigma (S_A) \simeq 43.55 $ computed on the MSA of {\it evolve AC} protocol.
+Allowing both sequences to mutate gives rise to a larger number of possibilities to satisfy the constraints; this statement is also confirmed by estimation of the entropy $\sigma ^{fixed} (S_C)\simeq 38.16$ computed on the MSA of {\it evolve C} protocol, and the conditional entropy $\sigma^{cond} (S_C) = \sigma (S_A, S_C) - \sigma (S_A) \simeq 43.55 $ computed on the MSA of {\it evolve AC} protocol.